sentry_sdk.init() already integrates with the logging module. It is

 only certain messages.
 See Filtering Events for more information.

-The following keyword arguments can be passed to
+You can pass the following keyword arguments to

-INFO): Log records with a level higher than or equal to
+INFO): The Sentry Python SDK will record log records with a level higher than or equal to

-levelwill be recorded as breadcrumbs.
-Any log record with a level lower than this one is completely ignored.
-A value of
+levelas breadcrumbs.
+Inversely, the SDK completely ignores any log record with a level lower than this one.
+If a value of

-ERROR): Log records with a level higher than or equal to
+ERROR): The Sentry Python SDK will report log records with a level higher than or equal to

-Usually you do not need to use this yourself.
-You can use this together
+Usually, you don’t need this.
+You can use this together with

 See the API documentation for more information.